-In disaster situations the time frame and conditions under which psychologists will provide disaster services in the jurisdiction will be defined by the Board.

-To the extent that the jurisdiction has adopted the Uniform Emergency Volunteer Health Practitioners Act, it will apply in times of disaster.
+In disaster situations, the time frame and conditions under which psychologists actively licensed in good standing under the laws of another jurisdiction ~~will~~may provide disaster services ~~in the~~under this state's jurisdiction ~~will~~shall be defined by the Board.
+To the extent that the jurisdiction has adopted the Uniform Emergency Volunteer Health Practitioners Act or similar enabling legislation, ~~that~~ law will apply in times of disaster.

-F. Temporary Authorization to Practice
+H.F.
+Temporary Mobility and Portability of Authorization to Practice

-This portion of the Act provides for the conditions under which a licensed psychologist may practice until obtaining licensure in another jurisdiction.
+This portion of the Act provides for the conditions under which a Licensed Psychologist may practice until obtaining licensure in another jurisdiction.
 Jurisdictions are encouraged to adopt regulations to facilitate the mobility and portability of licensure.
 Provision is also made for the Board to waive examination if the requirements met by the psychologist in the original jurisdiction are judged to be equivalent to those in this state.
+Until there is more uniformity across jurisdictions for Licensed Practitioners of Psychology on which to build licensure portability, the statutory language below remains focused on psychologists.
+However, jurisdictions are encouraged to adopt mechanisms for licensure portability for Licensed Practitioners of Psychology as appropriate.

-A psychologist holding a current, active license or certification under the laws of another jurisdiction may be authorized by the Board to practice psychology as defined in this Act for a maximum of one year, provided that the psychologist has made application to the Board for licensure and has met the educational and experience requirements for licensure in this state.
+A psychologist holding a current, active license ~~or certification~~ in good standing under the laws of another jurisdiction may be authorized by the Board to practice psychology as defined in this Act for a maximum of ~~one year~~six months, provided that the psychologist has made application to the Board for licensure and has met the educational and experience requirements for licensure in this state.
 Denial of licensure terminates this authorization.
-The Board may choose to waive examination if a psychologist is licensed in another jurisdiction on the basis of qualifications that are not less than those required for licensure in this state.
+The Board may choose to waive examination if a psychologist is licensed in another jurisdiction ~~on the basis of~~ that jurisdiction's qualifications that are not less than those required for licensure in this state.

-G. Limitation of Practice; Maintaining and Expanding Competence
+I.G.
+Limitation of Practice; Maintaining and Expanding Competence

-This provision of the Act is intended to ensure licensed psychologists who provide services will not practice outside the limits of their competence.
-The burden of proof is on the applicant to provide evidence, acceptable to the Board, that the applicant has obtained the training necessary to engage in the practice of psychology in the specified area of competence.
-The Board may wish to develop forms that provide for the specification of the intended area of practice and the evidence necessary to document competence.
+This provision of the Act is intended to ensure licensed psychologists and licensed practitioners of psychology who provide services will not practice outside the limits of their competence.
+The burden of proof is on the licensure applicant to provide evidence; acceptable to the Board; that the applicant has obtained the education and training necessary to engage in the practice of psychology in the specified area of competence.
+The Board may wish to develop formsa process that provides for the specification of the intended area of practice and the evidence necessary to document competence.
 The Board should recognize that training in psychology includes broad and general training in scientific psychology and in the foundations of practice.
-Practice areas include: clinical psychology, counseling psychology, school psychology, industrial-organizational psychology, and other developed practice areas.
+Practice areas include: clinical psychology, counseling psychology, and school psychology, industrial-organizational psychology, and other developed practice areas.